hashicorp/terraform-provider-aws/website/docs/d/ec2_instance_spot_price.html.markdown

 The following arguments are supported:

-* `instance_type` - The type of instance for which to query Spot Price information.
+* `instance_type` - (Optional) The type of instance for which to query Spot Price information.
-* `availability_zone` - The available zone in which to query Spot price information.
+* `availability_zone` - (Optional) The availablity zone in which to query Spot price information.
 * `filter` - (Optional) One or more configuration blocks containing name-values filters.
-See the [EC2 API Reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceTypeOfferings.html) for supported filters.
+See the [EC2 API Reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeSpotPriceHistory.html) for supported filters.
 Detailed below.

 ### filter Argument Reference